davidsneighbour/kollitsch.dev/content/blog/2022/swapping-swap/index.md

   - howto
   - 100DaysToOffload
 ---

+Short Interlude: The following problems and it's solution seems to be an Ubuntu 22.04 issue, because that is when the new OOM service was introduced.
+Read on if your Ubuntu system closes applications when it seems to be overwhelmed by tasks and if it's a 22.04 one.
+If not, this might not be your issue (and solution).

 My main workstation recently tends to just close VSCode or Google Chrome on me and I had the slight feeling, that it's not personal but more related to available swap space.
 I was wondering how to find out if memory issues are the cause and how to add some more swap space so everyone (including me) could be happy.